Sunday, October 29, 2017

 Freedom (ft.
 Kendrick Lamar): I really like the feeling of empowerment that comes from this one, from Beyoncé’s strong, passionate vocals to her excellent lyrical content.
 Oh yeah, and Kendrick Lamar is featured on this track, and the result is exactly what you’d expect: an incredible performance and amazing lyricism.
 This is an amazing track, that’s for sure.

 All Night: I’m repeating this, but Beyoncé’s vocals are beautiful on this one.
 She also shows some really strong flow and I love the feeling of love this song provides, from the instrumental to the sound of Beyoncé’s vocals.
-I’m not totally crazy about the hook, and I feel like the song is the tiniest bit too long, but all in all, pretty good stuff.
+Initially, I wasn't totally crazy about the hook, and I felt like the song was the tiniest bit too long, but I came to love it in re-listens, especially in how it sees Beyoncé finally breaking through the five stages of grief and reaching acceptance.
+Wonderful track.

 Formation: This has a kind of weird-sounding instrumental, but it works really well.
 The song is really catchy, Beyonce’s flow and vocal abilities are strong as usual here, and the lyricism is pretty great.
 I can agree with you on one thing, Beyoncé: you slay, you slay, you slay, you slay.